minhtrietcancode/abc-challenge-2026-location-classification/model/approach_note.md

 1. **Contact competition organizers** for test data format and submission requirements
 2. **Implement sliding window inference** as a baseline production approach
-3. **Test on Day 4 data** by removing labels and treating it as unlabeled test data
+3. **Test on 4 Folds data** by removing labels and treating it as unlabeled test data
 4. **Compare segmentation strategies** and measure performance degradation from "ideal" to "realistic"
 5. **Develop ensemble approach** combining multiple segmentation strategies
 6. **Consider hybrid models** that jointly learn to segment and classify